sourcegraph-testing/gitpod/install/infra/single-cluster/aws/README.md

 ]
 ```

-Add the `ns` records similar to the above 4 URIs as NS records under your domain
+Add the `ns` records similar to the above 4 URIs as NS records under thy domain
 DNS management setup.
-Check with your domain hosting service for specific information.
+Check with thy domain hosting service for specific information.

 ## Note the dependency credentials from terraform output